-Each potential new transaction will be reviewed by the subsidiary's Credit Committee and will be assessed on its own merits.
-In particular, the Credit Committee will assess whether the transaction satisfies the Due Diligence Policy and it will make its recommendations to the subsidiary's board of directors as to whether the subsidiary should acquire and/or grant the loan, or otherwise.
-The ultimate decision to acquire and/or grant a loan vests solely in the board of directors of the subsidiary.
+Each potential new transaction is reviewed by the subsidiary's Credit Committee and is assessed on its own merits.
+In particular, the Credit Committee assesses whether the transaction satisfies the Due Diligence Policy, and it makes its recommendations to the subsidiary's board of directors as to whether the subsidiary should acquire and/or grant the loan, or otherwise.
+The ultimate decision to acquire and/or grant a loan vest solely in the board of directors of the subsidiary.
 In assessing the credit risk of a particular transaction, the Credit Committee will take into account the subsidiary's loan book at the time as well as the general market outlook.
 The market outlook will be based on external data, such as prices and respected commentators, as well as on the subsidiary's own contracts and research.

-Once the subsidiary's board of directors approves the acquisition and/or granting of a loan, the Credit Committee will be required to approve all transaction documents related to the loan including, for example, the loan agreement.
+Once the Company's board of directors approves the acquisition and/or granting of a loan, the Credit Committee will be required to approve all transaction documents related to the loan including, for example, the loan agreement.
 Such documents shall be made available to the Audit Committee for their review, upon request.